andrewoels/Oelschlager-Python-Portfolio/README.md

 💻 **Goal of these projects is to showcase proficiency with Python**

 ### 👨‍💻 Projects
-- 🐧 Penguin Classification Model – A machine learning project focused on classifying penguin species based on key features.
+- 🐧 Basic Streamlit App – An introductory project that classifies penguin species based on key features.

 ### 🚀 What's Next?